Multi-Metric Adaptive Experimental Design Under a Fixed Budget with Validation: Introduction

+\textbf{Related Work.} Our paper is closely related to best arm identification under a fixed budget.
+Classic \texttt{AED} algorithms in this setting~\citep{karnin13bai, bubeck11bai,jamieson14bai,garivier16bai}, including \texttt{SH} and \texttt{SR}, often focus on a single metric as a reward.
+While follow-up works such as the feasible arm identification~\citep{katz-samuels19feasible,katz-samuels18feasiblearm,katz-samuels19feasiblebest} or Pareto set identification~\citep{auer16pareto} extend \texttt{AED} to multiple metrics, these works still do not distinguish between control and treatments, where both are modeled as a mere ``arm''.
+Some work \citep{russac21control} considers an explicit control arm with the multi-population problem, but as with most other existing works, the exploration and validation phases are studied separately.
+The intertwined influence across phases has not been well understood despite its practical importance.
+Our framework follows the general variance equalization principle commonly used both in the fixed-budget setting~\citep{lalitha23variance} and the fixed-confidence setting~\citep{weltz23variance}, and generalizes \texttt{SH} into multi-metric problems.

-\textbf{Contributions.} To address these limitations, we formulate a multi-metric \texttt{MAB} problem with both exploration and validation as the framework shown in Fig.~\ref{fig:framework}, where the goal is to design a best arm identification algorithm under a fixed budget to identify the treatment with the best chance of passing the A/B test validation of all metrics.
-We summarize our contributions as follows: \begin{itemize} \item We formulate the multi-metric \texttt{AED} problem with exploration and validation, and study both Bayesian and non-Bayesian validation to characterize the best treatment with $z$ values. \item We propose a sequential halving algorithm called \texttt{SHRVar} with a novel relative-variance-based sampling and estimates of reward $z$ values for treatment elimination. \texttt{SHRVar} enjoys strong theoretical guarantees, where the error probability decreases exponentially as the exploration budget increases.
-The exponent depends on $H_3$ complexity, which generalizes results of \texttt{SH}~\citep{karnin13bai} for classic \texttt{MAB} and \texttt{SHVar}~\citep{lalitha23variance} for \texttt{MAB} with heterogeneous variance. \item We conduct numerical experiments to demonstrate the superior performance of \texttt{SHRVar}. \end{itemize} Throughout the paper, we use $[\cdot]_+$ to denote $\max\{0, \cdot\}$, use $\varpropto$ to refer to ``proportional to'', and use $\lesssim$ to hide absolute constants in $\leq$.
-For a random variable $\rvx$, we use $\mathrm{Var}(\rvx)$ to denote its variance.
+\textbf{Contributions.} To address these limitations, we formulate a multi-metric \texttt{MAB} problem with both exploration and validation as the framework shown in Fig.~\ref{fig:framework}, where the goal is to design a fixed-budget \texttt{BAI} algorithm to identify the treatment with the best chance of passing the A/B test validation of all metrics: \begin{itemize} \item We formulate the multi-metric \texttt{AED} problem with exploration and validation, and study both Bayesian and non-Bayesian validation to characterize the best treatment with $z$ values. \item We propose a sequential halving algorithm called \texttt{SHRVar} with a novel relative-variance-based sampling and estimates of reward $z$ values for treatment elimination. \texttt{SHRVar} enjoys strong theoretical guarantees, where the error probability decreases exponentially as the exploration budget increases.
+The exponent depends on $H_3$ complexity, which generalizes results of \texttt{SH}~\citep{karnin13bai} for classic \texttt{MAB} and \texttt{SHVar}~\citep{lalitha23variance} for \texttt{MAB} with heterogeneous variance. \item We conduct numerical experiments to demonstrate the superior performance of \texttt{SHRVar}. \end{itemize}